alfreimaz/mainwebsite/content/posts/articles/dynamicEssay.md

 perturb the audience.
 This means that they can very easily be missed by the improvisers too, especially if they happen to not be facing the referee.
-We consider the statement $\varphi$ as "the scene is about to end\" which, once again, as it is a requirement players must abide to, cannot be contested and thus can be interpreted as a belief update to those who saw it.
+We consider the statement $\varphi$ as "the scene is about to end" which, once again, as it is a requirement players must abide to, cannot be contested and thus can be interpreted as a belief update to those who saw it.
 Similarly to how bench planning was an upgrade to a subset of the improvisers, time is instead an update to a subset of the